-Daytime seat belt use in New Mexico increased from the previous year (from 89.7% to 91.5%).
-Though the weighted pre-measure (92.1%) was higher than the June rate, the difference is not significant.
-The increases observed in 2023 in daytime use (pre and post) could indicate that some of the declines in usage observed during and after the negative impacting elements of 2020 (civil unrest and COVID-19) have been left behind and usage is returning to pre-pandemic levels.
+Daytime seat belt use in New Mexico increased from the previous year to an all-time high usage rate (from 91.5% to 93.6%), but the difference is not significant (p > .05).
+As such, usage also increased pre to post (92.3% to 93.6%), but non-significantly.
+The increases observed in both in 2023 and 2024 in daytime use (pre and post) could indicate that some of the declines in usage observed during and after the negative impacting elements of 2020 (civil unrest and COVID-19) have been left behind and usage has returned to pre-pandemic levels.

 Most categories showed small increases in raw belt use from the pre to post surveys.
-Primary road users have consistently high belt use rates but yielded a slight, non-significant decrease from pre (94.2%) to post (93.7%).
-Drivers of pickup trucks also had a minor decrease (89.8% to 89.7%).
-Occupants on Secondary and Local Roads and Passengers regardless of vehicle type all had increases pre-post.
-Some subgroups (i.e., Local roads, pickup truck occupants) with substantially lower use rates should still be targets for future programmatic and campaign efforts.
+Primary road users have consistently high belt use rates but yielded a slight, non-significant decrease from pre (95.0%) to post (94.8%).
+Passengers saw a slight drop in usage pre to post (94.0% to 93.6%), and this was regardless of vehicle type.
+Occupants on Secondary and Local roads and drivers regardless of vehicle type all had increases pre-post.
+Some subgroups (i.e., Local roads, Pickup Truck occupants) with substantially lower use rates should still be targets for future programmatic and campaign efforts.

-F4 [ FIGURE 4 ]
+FIGURE 4

-OFFICIAL OBSERVED SEAT BELT USE - NEW MEXICO VS. U.S. 1995-2023 (WEIGHTED)
+OFFICIAL OBSERVED SEAT BELT USE - NEW MEXICO VS. U.S. 1995-2024 (WEIGHTED)

-\Seat Belt Use in 2022 - Overall Results.
+^{}Seat Belt Use in 2023 - Overall Results.
 Traffic Safety Facts.
 NHTSA.
-June 2023.
+February 2024.